 - poor choice of friends and suspected drug use

-Spiritually: The student’s symptoms are indicative of deeper problems and conflicts; we understand that a new life in Christ will give them the power and ability to overcome these problems and live a more productive life.
+Spiritually: The student’s symptoms indicate deeper problems and conflicts; we understand that a new life in Christ will give them the power and ability to overcome these problems and live a more productive life.

 Emotionally: The healing of the past is necessary.
 Bible studies enhance mental growth and serve as a foundation for creating new lives.